web-dot/Microservice-components-test/README.md

 # Micro Components Test

-A simple microservices project built with Spring Boot and Spring Cloud.
+A microservices test project demonstrating Spring Cloud components such as Config Server, Service Discovery with Eureka, and API Gateway, along with services like Book Service and Rating Service.

 ## How to Run the Project